 After all, when you purchase a new smartphone, you aren’t just signing up for a new phone—you’re buying a camera, a GPS, a mobile theater, and so much more.
 Our phones help us each day to keep track of reminders, find our way home, and to stay in contact with friends, so if you’re going to drop up to $1,000 on a device, you’ll want to make sure it covers every feature you could ever want.

-With all that said, let’s take a look at what spring 2019 has to offer in terms of Android phones.
+With all that said, let’s take a look at what this summer has to offer in terms of Android phones.
 From phones first released last fall to critical acclaim, to brand-new handsets added to carrier shelves just this past month, we have recommendations for anyone looking for a quality flagship Android device in 2019.
-Here’s our full buyer’s guide at the best Android phones you can buy today
+Here’s our full buyer’s guide at the best Android phones you can buy today.